techdivision/flexcolumnlayouts/README.md

 ![Column level](Documentation/assets/FlexColumnLayouts-Column.png "Column level")

-* Override width: Here you can override the width on a column-basis, so that you can have individual grids like 25/33 and dont have to add fixed layouts
+* Override width: Here you can override the width on a column-basis, so that you can have individual grids like 25/33 and dont have to add fixed layouts for that
 * [flex-order](https://yoksel.github.io/flex-cheatsheet/#section-order)
 * [flex-shrink](https://yoksel.github.io/flex-cheatsheet/#section-flex-shrink)
 * Inline-Styles: background-color, text-color and background-image

 ### Layouts
-In standard Neos column layouts, you only have the possibility to add layouts - but you have no flexibility to add breakpoint-specific layouts.
+In standard Neos column layouts, you have no flexibility to add breakpoint-specific layouts.
 The syntax we added seems a bit more complex on first sight (esp. on 4+ columns), but adds a whole new flexibility.
+It won't be adapted fast anyway.

 Two columns-example: